LibrariesHacked/schema-librarydata/docs/libraries.md

 #### UPRN

-Excel can tend to be tricky when holding big numbers, and it may transform them to scientific notation (e.g. 1.23E+10).
-UPRNs are also difficult as they are sometimes stored as 'zero padded' to ensure they are all the same length e.g. '00000199356' rather than '199356'.
+Excel can do odd things when holding big numbers, and it may transform them to scientific notation (e.g. 1.23E+10).
+UPRNs are also sometimes stored as 'zero padded' to ensure they are all the same length e.g. '00000199356' rather than '199356'.
 We will likely get a mix of both styles.

 ### How the data is updated